yurachud/digest/01-2015/digest.md

 * 9 Things Your Chatbot Should Do For You [**Read**](http://blog.hellosign.com/9-things-your-chatbot-should-do-for-you/)
 * Pay People a Fair Salary Using a Transparent Salary Formula [**Read**](https://medium.com/@jurgenappelo/pay-people-a-fair-salary-using-a-transparent-salary-formula-8d81df8e1de6)
 * What Type of Learner Are You? [**Read**](http://modern-apprenticeship.8thlight.com/featured/2015/02/02/types-of-learners/)
+* Stream processing, Event sourcing, Reactive, CEP… and making sense of it all. [**Read**](http://blog.confluent.io/2015/01/29/making-sense-of-stream-processing/)

 # Where 2 Go